abd10abd/alx-system_engineering-devops/0x01-shell_permissions/README.md

 15,changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.
 16,changes the owner and the group owner of _hello to vincent and staff respectively.
 17, changes the owner of the file hello to betty only if it is owned by the user guillaume.
+18, play the StarWars IV episode in the terminal.